rainsfordtm/conman/README.md

 you've extracted is what you really want.

 + Pass 1:
-	+ Import the data, probably with a TableImporter
+	+ Import the data, probably with a `TableImporter`
-	+ Export the data in a one-token-per-line format to feed to the tagger, using the TokenListExporter
+	+ Export the data in a one-token-per-line format to feed to the tagger, using the `TokenListExporter`
 	+ Save the concordance by setting the `-s` flag on the command line.
 + Next, run the tagger/lemmatizer on the one-token-per-line data.
 + Pass 2:
 	+ Reload your original concordance from the .cnc file, i.e. no Importer necessary
-	+ Use the TokenListImporter as the `other_importer` to import the tagged and lemmatized data as a second concordance.
+	+ Use the `TokenListImporter` as the `other_importer` to import the tagged and lemmatized data as a second concordance.
-	+ Merge the two concordances using the TextMerger to inject the new tags into the old concordance.
+	+ Merge the two concordances using the `TextMerger` to inject the new tags into the old concordance.
-	+ Annotate the concordance using the KeywordTagAnnotator to project the **Token**-level pos and lemma tags on the keyword to a **Hit**-level tag.
+	+ Annotate the concordance using the `KeywordTagAnnotator` to project the token-level `pos` and `lemma` tags on the keyword to a hit-level tag.
-	+ Export the concordance using the TableExporter.
+	+ Export the concordance using the `TableExporter`.

 Try this out as a demo task!
 ```